 Xarelto and competitor Eliquis, a Factor Xa inhibitor developed by Bristol-Myers Squibb Co.
-(BMY) and Pfizer Inc. (PFE) were hailed as a benefit for patients who may have otherwise relied on the older, more difficult to administer drug warfarin to help prevent blood clots and strokes.
+(BMY:US) and Pfizer Inc. (PFE:US) were hailed as a benefit for patients who may have otherwise relied on the older, more difficult to administer drug warfarin to help prevent blood clots and strokes.
 Still, doctors were concerned that without an antidote it might be difficult to undo blood thinning in cases of an emergency, like sudden bleeding or the need for an immediate operation.

 “Although when normalization of blood clotting is necessary, stopping the intake of Xarelto is usually effective, we understand the desire of doctors to have a specific antidote to reverse the anticoagulation effects,” Kemal Malik, Bayer’s head of global development, said in today’s statement.